Gemploo/dotfiles/README.md

 #Features

 GCC has been mapped to F2 the object file is immediately named the same thing as the source file.
-Color them is Gruvbox, stautus bar is airline, syntax highlighting on.
+Color theme is Gruvbox, stautus bar is airline, syntax highlighting on.
 Emmmet plugin.